C-3-F/CS324/07-hw-sockets/README.md

  8. *How many _total_ calls to `sendto()` were made by the client?* Hint: refer to `client.c`.
+    3

  9. *How many messages had been received by the server's kernel and were still waiting to be read by the server-side process immediately before the server called `recvfrom()` for the second time?* You can assume that the messages were sent immediately when the client called `sendto()` and that any network delay was negligible.
+    2

  10. Consider _only_ the messages referred to in the previous question, i.e., those still waiting to be read immediately before the server called `recvfrom()` for the second time. *How many calls to `recvfrom()` (including the second call and any additional calls) were required for the server process to read all of those messages/bytes?* Hint: look at the server output, and refer to `server.c`.
+    2

- 11. *When more than one message was ready for reading, why didn't the server read _all_ the messages that were ready with a single call to `recvfrom()`?*  Hint: see the man page for `udp(7)`, specifically within the first three paragraphs of the "DESCRIPTION" section.
+  11. *When more than one message was ready for reading, why didn't the server read _all_ the messages that were ready with a single call to `recvfrom()`?*  Hint: see the man page for `udp(7)`, specifically within the first three paragraphs of the "DESCRIPTION" section. they are in different datagrams/packets.
+All receive operations only return 1 packet.

-Change the value of the `len` argument passed to `recvfrom()` in `server.c` from `BUF_SIZE` to `1`.
+      It only returns one packet for each receive call Change the value of the `len` argument passed to `recvfrom()` in `server.c` from `BUF_SIZE` to `1`.